 911 and Heart Attacks

 When an artery to the heart unexpectedly closes, it causes a heart attack.
 The number one symptom of a heart attack is chest pain.
 Additional symptoms include having a difficult time breathing, as well as being sweaty and pale.
 Heart attack symptoms differ from cardiac arrest – in most cases, heart attack patients are awake and alert, which cardiac arrest patients are non-response and often not breathing.

 When you, a loved one or a coworker call 911 to request assistance for chest pain, the dispatcher will send paramedics to your location.
 Once the paramedics arrive, they will immediately set up electrocardiogram (EKG) stickers on your chest.
 The EKG stickers are placed in specific locations and provide the paramedics with a printout of the heart’s current activity and output.

 During a cardiac event, every moment counts.
 Once the paramedics are on the scene and begin administering the EKG, a heart attack can be diagnosed within two minutes.
 This jump-starts the treatment timeline and can help give the patient a positive outcome.

-“Time is important because time is muscle,” says Dr. DP Suresh, Cardiologist and Medical Director of the St. Elizabeth Heart & Vascular Center.
+“Time is important because time is muscle,” says Dr. DP Suresh, Cardiologist and Medical Director of the St. Elizabeth Heart & Vascular Institute.
 “Every minute that the heart doesn’t see blood supply, the heart muscle starts to die.
-The sooner we can open the artery and restore blood flow, the lesser the heart muscle suffers.”
+The sooner we can open the artery and restore blood flow, the less the heart muscle suffers.”